 Here at the LSC-Montgomery Art Department, we want to help prepare you for your career in the visual arts.
 Each fall, we hold an Art Department Orientation where we talk about art careers, classes, and transfer.
 As you progress through the program, we offer meetings, advice, and portfolio reviews to help you plan for the next stages.

 Do you have questions?
 Our Staff Assistant Kerri Steen can be reached by email or by phone Monday-Friday between the hours of 8:15a-11:00a at (936)-271-6246.

 Stay tuned to our Instagram: @lscmarts where you'll see the Spring '21 Student Show posted over the next two weeks!
 Our 4 award winners will be announced at the end.

-Every Spring and Fall semester, we travel by 50-seater tour bus to the MFAH or to the Menil Collection to get inspired, complete assignments, and to see the art we've been talking about in class.
+While on hold because of the current precautions, during most semesters we travel by 50-seater tour bus to the MFAH or to the Menil Collection to get inspired, complete assignments, and to see the art we've been talking about in class.

-The Mary Matteson-Parish Art Gallery rotates in new shows every month, and each new artist gives either an opening or closing lecture followed by a Q and A session.
+When fully open, the Mary Matteson-Parish Art Gallery rotates in new shows every month, and each new artist gives either an opening or closing lecture followed by a Q and A session.